team-cymru/network-security-templates/NimbusTM-Router-Configs/README.md

 After issuing this command, your router will now be sending flow data to NimbusTM.

-### Verification (Optional)
+### Verification

-MikroTik provides a **print** function that can be used to verfy the above commands were applied as intended.
+MikroTik provides a **print** function that can be used to verify  the above commands were applied as intended.
 You can issue this in for each sub-menu with the following commands.

 ```